 The euMOVE - European Mobility Venture student project entered its second round in the summer semester of 2021.

-A group of 12 students once again set off to three European cities to benchmark mobility innovations and examine their transferability to Munich.
+A group of 12 students once again set off for the three European cities of Copenhagen, Oslo and Amsterdam to benchmark mobility innovations and examine their transferability to Munich.

 What do Copenhagen, Oslo and Amsterdam have in common?
 All three cities are considered pioneers in the field of sustainable mobility innovation, with a role model role in the area of cycling and electromobility - two topics that also play a major role for Munich, among others, and are therefore firmly anchored in the MCube sub-projects that are about to start.
 So it's no wonder that the students - after researching Stockholm, Talin/Helsinki and Barcelona with their predecessors last year - chose Copenhagen, Oslo and Amsterdam as suitable research destinations.